Ihor Alexander Shust, 87, former Senior Vice President of Wells Fargo, died peacefully at home, on Wednesday, November 20, 2019, after a long illness.

 In lieu of flowers, contributions are requested to support the Ukrainian Catholic University in Lviv.
 They may be sent to UCEF, 2247 W. Chicago Ave., Chicago, IL 60622

-To send flowers to Ihor's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Ihor A. Shust, please visit our floral store.

 Ukrainian Catholic Education Foundation